 - people who have illnesses or disabilities such as heart, kidney or lung disease, diabetes, obesity, Down Syndrome, and others

-Research continues on how the COVID-19 vaccine affects children and pregnant people.
-It seems to be more dangerous to have COVID during pregnancy than it is to get vaccinated.
+Research continues on how the COVID-19 vaccine affects younger children, but it is safe for those who are 12 years and older.
+Regarding pregnancy, it is more dangerous to have COVID while pregnant than it is to get vaccinated.

 If a person has already had COVID-19, they should still get vaccinated but should wait until 3 months after they got infected.

 What happens after I get the vaccine?